sepehrjavid/terraform-google-static-website/README.md

 This Terraform module helps you deploy a static website on GCP seamlessly.

-**Note:** Cloning this repository is not required to use the module.

 ## Prerequisites

 Before you begin, ensure the following: